Mykhailo96/code-examples/README.md

 }
 ```

 ## Integration Event handler.
-A background app that is subscribed to multiple topics to receive and hanlde async events from other services/apps
+Our system includes multiple services that uses integration events to communicate changes between them.
+To handle multiple integration events of different types we should provide a 'Chain of Responsibility' flow for each listener.
+To implement such listeners I've created a new background app (Hosted Service) that is subscribed to multiple topics to receive and handle async events from other services/apps.
+It reads events from SQS queues and uses a custom implementation of 'Chain of Responsibility' that can be easily integrated with .NET DI.

-### Extend DI with own Chain of Responsibility
+### Extend DI with own Chain of Responsibility.
+You can registed as many handlers as you want.
+Just make sure that handlers order is correct.

 ```csharp
 services.AddChain()